smartavionics/RawMouse/README.md

 Download or clone this repository into [Cura configuration folder]/plugins/RawMouse The configuration folder can be found via Help -> Show Configuration Folder inside Cura.

+Alternatively, download and unzip a release.

 ---

 ### Linux Permissions

 On Linux, you need to allow non-root users access to the hidraw devices.
-That can be done by creating a file /etc/udev/rules.d/10-hidraw.rules that contains the following:
+That can be done by creating a file **/etc/udev/rules.d/10-hidraw.rules** that contains the following:

 `KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0666"`